fumeko-ts/Mcbe-Gif-to-animated-panorama/README.md

 Mcbe-Gif-to-Animated-Panorama
 A simple Python script to create an animated panorama of your choice.

+Note: If you intend to use the output content created by this Python file, you will need to ask for my permission.
+If I say no, please do not protest.
+If I say yes, credit me accordingly.

 How to Use:

 1.Unzip the provided zip folder.